pizlonator/fil-c/invisicaps_by_example.md

         return 0;
     }

-Fil-C will still ensure that this use after free gets a panic, because the GC knows that `p` is still reachable.
+Fil-C will still ensure that this use after free gets a panic, because FUGC (Fil's Unbelievable Garbage Collector, a concurrent on-the-fly GC based on grey-stack Dijkstra) knows that `p` is still reachable.
 So, the object `p` points to is kept alive in a `free` state just to make sure that any use of it will definitely fail.
 To illustrate that this is really doing the allocations, I've run this program with `time`.

     filc safety error: cannot write pointer to free object.
         pointer: 0x79f016504250,0x79f016504250,0x79f016504250,free